camunda-community-hub/camunda-platform-7-camel/README.md

 ## Environment

+* <= 0.3: < JDK 1.7
+* 0.4 - 0.5: JDK 1.7
+* >= 0.6: JDK 1.8

-From version 0.3 on JDK 1.7 or better is required (by Camel, see http://camel.apache.org/what-are-the-dependencies.html - Camel 2.14 onwards requires JDK 1.7 or better).
+This requirements is introduced by the Camel version, see http://camel.apache.org/what-are-the-dependencies.html (e.g. Camel 2.14 onwards requires JDK 1.7 or better).

 ## Maven coordinates